penelopepark/Snake-Game/README.md

    The recommended JDK is the 17 JDKs.
 3. Clone this repository.
 4. Open project in IntelliJ IDEA.
-5. Run the game in `MainGame.java`
+5. Run the game in `MainGame.java`.

 ---